Haterk

-Haterk (Հաթերք) or Hasanriz (Həsənriz) is a village in the Aghdara District of Azerbaijan, in the region of Nagorno-Karabakh.
+Haterk (Հաթերք) or Hasanriz (Həsənriz) is a village located in the region of Nagorno-Karabakh, in the Aghdara District of Azerbaijan.
 Until 2023 it was controlled by the breakaway Republic of Artsakh.
-The village had an ethnic Armenian-majority population until the exodus of the Armenian population of Nagorno-Karabakh following the 2023 Azerbaijani offensive in Nagorno-Karabakh.
+The village had an ethnic Armenian-majority population until the expulsion of the Armenian population of Nagorno-Karabakh by Azerbaijan following the 2023 Azerbaijani offensive in Nagorno-Karabakh.